thachp/om-network/README.md

 Open Market Network is an open blockchain marketplace exist to decentralize e-commerce transactions.
 A new form of shopping platform for buying, selling, shipping of tangible goods and possibly services.

 What the network aim to solve?
-To build a human economy that benefits everyone, not just the privileged few.
+To build a share economy that benefits everyone, not just the few.

 ## Highlights ##

 * Transparency - Buying / selling / sourcing transactions are public information.
 Transactions are auditable and trackable down to material costs, assembling, quality control, etc...

 * Anonymous Participants - Participants do not need to disclose their identity such as first and last name.
 Network guaranteed anomity to confidential information such as cost of goods sold.
-*

 * Reward innovations - Network guaranteed innovators of goods 1%  for every goods sold in the network.

 * Reward consumerism -  Increase in goods consumption yield more wealth for network participants through the NETWORK REWARD POOL, which reward participants base on their stakes and account activities.